bgoober/_Old_scripts/README.md

 Please do not use them in any way.
 They are not meant for use, just for posterity sake and remembrance, really.

-Almost all scripts were created between Fall of 2018 to Fall of 2020.
+Almost all scripts were created between Fall of 2018 to Fall of 2020 across multiple projects and jobs.